Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 To control the assignments, there are instructions on the configuration page about first steps.

 # Orientation
-Each object can be translated (displacement) in X, Y, Z and rotated around an arbitrary axis.
-Both can be described together in a 4x4 transformation matrix.

-The left upper 3x3 part represents X axis (red), Y axis (green) and Z axis (blue) coordinates of the orientation change.
-The example below is the unchanged origin with red being (1 0 0)T, where the X axis is directing into X=1, Y=0 and Z=0.
-If the left column would be (0 0 1)T, the X axis would be directed upwards.
-The yellow box are the (X Y Z)T translate values.
-(T means transform of matrix)
+After calculation of forward inverse kinematics, the result is a 4x4 transformation matrix with information about position and orientation:

+![robot_coordinates.png](/manual/configuration/robot_coordinates.png)

+It contains the following information:
+* X axis direction as XYZ vector in first column (red).
+(1 0 0) means the X axis is directed into X direction.
+(0 0 -1) would mean, the X axis directs to down (negative Z)
+* Y axis (green) is the orientation of the Y axis
+* Z axis (blue) is the orientation of the Z axis
+* position XYZ (yellow) is the information about the tool tip's position

+Whether the orientation information is included in inverse kinematics calculations, depends on the orientationType:
+* zaxis uses Z axis information (3rd column)
+* no doesn't use the first three columns
+* full uses all three orientation columns

+Some technical information about the transformation matrix:
-The orientation numbers are orthonormal, i. e. for every vector x² + y² + z² = 1 and the three vectors are perpendicular to each other.
+* for every orientation vector, x² + y² + z² = 1
+* each orientation vector is vertical to the other ones (orthonormal)
+* full can be uniquely translated into quaternions.
+Quaternions are used for storage efficiency, using 4 instead of 9 values

-The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
+* The four numbers (0 0 0 1) in the last line make sure that rotations and translations stay at their positions.
 They don't change.

-![robot_coordinates.png](/manual/configuration/robot_coordinates.png)

-The single transformation matrix is built from one Dn set of Denavit-Hartenberg parameters.
-Multiplying them in the correct order results in a matrix which is the complete transformation.
-This matrix is the endpoint position and orientation of the tool tip.
-Example: in a robot with tool pointing down vertical, the third column, the Z axis, is (0 0 -1)T.

-The 3x3 rotation submatrix has redundancy, because only 3 parameters are necessary to describe an orientation of one axis and 4 to describe the complete 3-axis coordinate system.
-Among others, the following storage methods are used, part of them are losing information:
-* full: using quaternions with 4 values to store vector (3 values) and rotation angle
-* zaxis: vector with 3 values to store Z axis direction in case the X and Y axis directions are not important.
-E.g. a CNC spindle constantly rotated, i. e.
-X and Y axis directions are changing, and Z direction stays (hopefully) vertical.
-On CNC 5 axis, the Z direction in respect to the surface changes, but X, Y still change fast.
-* no: no direction storage

-The modes can be set with the B"orientationType=..." parameter with values full, zaxis and no, resulting in different calculations.

-An alternative to quaternion storage to store all orientation information is to use Euler angles, which define three axis rotations around specific angles.
-There are 12 subtypes like ZYX (RPY) or ZYZ'.
-Euler angles have weaknesses compared to Quaternions (gimbal lock, nonlinear segmentation of rotations), so Quaternions are used instead.
+* the transformation matrices are created by the Dn Denavit-Hartenberg parameters and multiplied to get forward kinematics

 # World coordinate or workpiece mode